penguinExp/pristine_proto/README.md

-# 1State Proto
+# Ecko 🕸️ Prototype

-Prototype for a state management lib in flutter
+Prototype for a Ecko, a state management lib in flutter

-## Docs

-- What is state in Flutter
-- Philosophy of Echo
-- What is graph
-- Inner Working Of Echo

-### Features

-- Stores
-- Graph (for stores dependency)
-- StateBuilder (to rebuild the ui)
-- Controller (help segregate state logic)
-- Dependency Injection management for controllers
-- StateWidget (for east state management)

-### Structure

-- Stores,
-  - ValueStore (For single values)
-  - StreamStore (For objects, streams, etc.)
-    (Needs to be interdependent, both should implement a single interface)
-- Graph
-  - A store can be dependent on another store